Capital Power (TSE:CPX) Upgraded by Atb Cap Markets to Strong-Buy

-Capital Power (TSE:CPX – Get Free Report) was upgraded by research analysts at Atb Cap Markets from a “hold” rating to a “strong-buy” rating in a research report issued on Monday, Zacks.com reports.
+Atb Cap Markets upgraded shares of Capital Power (TSE:CPX – Free Report) from a hold rating to a strong-buy rating in a report released on Monday, Zacks.com reports.
 Atb Cap Markets also issued estimates for Capital Power’s FY2024 earnings at $4.44 EPS.

 Capital Power Trading Down 1.3 %